-In potting soils, porosity is vital, allowing water and air to move easily through containers.
-As water passes through the pot, it travels through the pores in the potting soil, attaching itself onto some particles (that hold on to the moisture) and flowing past others.
+In potting soils, porosity is key because it allows water and air to move easily through containers.
+As water passes through the pot, it travels through these pores, attaching itself onto some particles (that hold on to the moisture) and flowing past others.

 By now, most of us know that plants should be watered deeply and less often.
-But, how many times have you watered your plant thoroughly only to find it dried out the next morning?
+But, how many times have you watered your plant thoroughly only to discover it felt dried out the next morning?
 The answer lies in the structure and texture of your particular potting mix and how long it takes for the different particles to absorb water.